 What can I expect after surgery?

+The most common side effects are bruising and swelling.
+These typically resolve within a week or two; however, it is not uncommon to have some minor swelling that lasts up to two months.
 Loss of sensation in the forehead area is normal and normally resolves on its own within two to four months.
 In some patients, it can take up to 10 months for the feeling to return to normal.
 Although this may feel uncomfortable, it is harmless.

 When thinking about a surgical procedure, it is always important to take scarring into consideration.
 Since the incision is made at the hairline, any scarring is minimal and fades over time.
 When making the incision, we are very careful with the placement to minimize scarring.
 When done in conjunction with hairline lowering the scars are virtually invisible.